You may not be ready to use the word “rape,” or even know for sure it was rape, but you need to know: you are not alone.

 It’s More Common Than You Think

-According to these stats, nearly 7.8 women have been raped by an intimate partner in their lifetime.
+According to these stats, nearly 7.8 million women have been raped by an intimate partner in their lifetime.
 That is obviously a huge number, and yet, as we all know, rape is often underreported so the actual number is most likely much, much bigger.

 As for married women?
 Stats indicate that 10%-14% of married women have/will be raped by their partner in their lifetime.